 More than any other contemporary read for Keeping Up With The Penguins, Elena Ferrante’s My Brilliant Friend lives up to the hype.
 In fact, it exceeds it!
 I’ve recommended it to every single person I’ve encountered since I turned the final page (even if they didn’t ask).
 My recommendation goes double – triple! – if you enjoyed Looking for Alibrandi as a teenager.
 I am very sure that in fifty years, we will consider My Brilliant Friend a classic of our time, the same way we think of Austen or the Brontës today.
 Get in early, and read it!
 Right now!
 Read my full review of My Brilliant Friend.

 Crime and Punishment – Fyodor Dostoyevsky

-This is definitely the most unexpected Recommended read here at Keeping Up With The Penguins.
+Crime and Punishment is the book that has most taken me by surprise in the course reading my way through this project.
 I went in expecting a really dense and heavy read, a real slog to get through… and found, instead, a hilarious, engaging, and relatable (!) story that has stuck with me ever since.
 I strongly recommend getting your hands on this edition, the David McDuff translation published by Penguin Classics.
 There have been at least a dozen other translations published since Dostoyevsky’s death, but I can’t vouch for any of those – the art of translation can really make or break your enjoyment of a book.
 I’m so glad I bit the bullet and gave Crime and Punishment a go; if you keep an open mind, I’m sure you’ll ultimately feel the same!
 Read my full review of Crime and Punishment.